arduino/docs-content/content/hardware/14.ventuno/boards/ventuno-q/tutorials/05.linux/mipi-csi-camera/mipi-csi-camera.md

 ## Capture a Video Recording

-To test the camrea, we can record a video stream sample, and save it locally.
+To test the camera, we can record a video stream sample, and save it locally.

 Run the following command, which will start a recording.
 End the recording with `CTRL + C`.
 The video file will be found in the same directory the command was run from (or in a different location if specified with the `location` flag).